node-lightning/node-lightning/docs/transitions2/transition_4.9.md

 ### 4.9.c. `channel_reestablish` [Valid]

-After we have reached the funding depth, upon successful channel_reestablishment we should send our `channel_ready` message.
+After we have reached the funding depth, upon successfully validating `channel_reestablishment` we should send our `channel_ready` message.

 #### Actions